wixplosives/engine/docs/docs/entities/feature/config.md

 # Configs

-Each [feature](index.md) can declare that it can be configured using the `Config` entity. we can import the `Config` entity and use in the the feature declaration
+Each [feature](index.md) can declare that it can be configured using the `Config` entity.
+We can import the `Config` entity and use in the feature declaration.

 ```ts
 export default new Feature({